flamwenco/40s-wiki-backup/why.md

 # Why use a 40% keyboard?

-Work in progress; edits pending.
+We look at three common reasons why people choose a 40% keyboard, a bit more on why layers are one of them, and make the discussion concrete with toy and complete keymap examples.

 ## Small, tailored, dense

-People have different keyboard needs, but some common reasons for using a 40% board include:
+People have different keyboard needs, but three common reasons for using a 40% board are:

 - Small boards are easy to carry and need less desk space.
 - Small is cool, cute or elegant, based on taste and needs.